Embracing Uncertainty: From Toxic Productivity to Experimental Living

 • Observe before you judge.

-• This app is a digital journal designed to support your well-being—created by a team of scientists, designers, engineers, and psychologists.
+• This app is a digital journal designed to aid your well-being.
+A team of scientists, designers, engineers, and psychologists created it.

 Magic Windows of Focus